- A Brief Glimpse into the OTT App Market: Understanding the Streaming Surge

 - Launch the app and continuously update based on user feedback.

-A. The Netflix-like video streaming app development cost typically ranges from $40,000 to $200,000.
+A. The cost estimation for building a video streaming app typically ranges from $40,000 to $300,000.
 Basic versions with essential features and limited content libraries fall at the lower end, while advanced platforms with AI-powered recommendations, live streaming, and extensive security measures increase development costs.
 Factors such as regulatory compliance, integration complexity, user interface design, and ongoing maintenance also influence the overall budget.

 Q. How long does it take to build a streaming platform?